 A cooperating agency is any federal agency, other than the lead agency, which has jurisdiction by law or special expertise concerning the proposed action or an environmental impact involved in the proposal.
-The National Guard Bureau/Oregon National Guard is a cooperating agency for the preparation and coordination of this EIS.
+The National Guard Bureau/Oregon National Guard and the Federal Aviation Administration are cooperating agencies for the preparation and coordination of this EIS.

-The U.S. Navy, in cooperation with the National Guard Bureau (NGB) and the Oregon National Guard (ORNG), have released a Draft Environmental Impact Statement (EIS) for proposed military training activities associated with Naval Weapons Systems Training Facility (NWSTF) Boardman.
-The Draft EIS analyzes potential environmental effects from the proposed training of U.S. forces in military airspace above and land training areas within the boundaries of NWSTF Boardman.
-Public input is requested on the scope, content and issues addressed in the Draft EIS.
+The U.S. Navy, in cooperation with the National Guard Bureau (NGB), the Federal Aviation Administration, and the Oregon National Guard (ORNG), have released a Final Environmental Impact Statement (EIS) for proposed military training activities associated with Naval Weapons Systems Training Facility (NWSTF) Boardman.
+The Final EIS analyzes potential environmental effects from the proposed training of U.S. forces in military airspace above and land training areas within the boundaries of NWSTF Boardman.